TABLE OF CONTENTS

 Below, we will describe each stage of autoflowering cannabis plant growth in detail.

 The first stage of growing autoflowering plants is the germination phase.
 During this initial stage, the cannabis seeds form a root that grows downwards and a shoot that grows upwards with a couple of cotyledon leaves to absorb the light.
 There are a variety of ways to germinate cannabis seeds including the paper towel method, using a rockwool cube, or soaking the seed in water overnight.

-Germination should take between 1-3 days but can a several days take longer.
-It is advisable to germinatethe cannabis seeds directly into the soil to mature to avoid having to transplant it later.
+Germination should take between 1-3 days but can take several days longer.
+It is advisable to germinate the cannabis seeds directly into the soil to avoid having to transplant it later.
 Autoflowering plants are likely to be susceptible to the stress and shock that may happen during the marijuana transplanting process.
 Therefore, it is best to avoid the shock of transplanting as much as you can.

 To begin the germination phase, prepare the growth medium adequately.
 Autoflowering cannabis plants do not need as much nutrients compared to photoperiod plants.
 Nutrient requirements vary depending on the stage of growth.
 For instance, the plants needs higher concentrations of nitrogen during the vegetative stage.
 During the flowering stage, they need high concentrations of phosphorus and potassium and low nitrogen levels.